Skip to main content

 • taking a break from sports

-Sometimes a child or teen with a stress fracture will need a cast, splint, or brace.
+Sometimes a child or teen with a stress fracture will need a cast, splint, brace, or boot.
 Rarely, surgery is needed.

 Kids who have pain from a stress fracture can: